Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/10_harbor.md

 1. Log into your Okta account you created as part of the [Okta Setup Lab](../mgmt-cluster/04_okta_mgmt.md).
 The URL should be in your `params.yaml` file under okta.auth-server-fqdn.

 2. Choose Applications (side menu) > Application.
 Then click `Create App Integration` button.
-Then selec `OIDC - OpenID Connect` radio option.
+Then select `OIDC - OpenID Connect` radio option.
 For Application Type, choose `Web Application` radio button.
 Then click `Next` button.

 3. Complete the form as follows, and then click Done.
   - Give your app a name: `Harbor`